 Your voter mobilization, or Get Out The Vote (GOTV), plan can be the most important and rewarding piece of your project.
-Just registering someone is not enough; it has been consistently shown that voters are much more likely to go to the polls if they are contacted on several occasions and reminded to vote by someone they trust.
+Just registering voters is not enough; it has been consistently shown that voters are much more likely to go to the polls if they are contacted on several occasions and reminded to vote by someone they trust.
 Further, once someone has voted, he or she is more likely to vote in future elections.
 Considerable attention should be paid to mobilizing the people you have registered.

-Aim for At Least Three Contacts with Each Registered Voter
+Aim for at Least Three Contacts with Each Registered Voter

-If possible, contact each potential voter three times between the day she registers and Election Day: once a few weeks before the election, once a few days before the election, and at least once on Election Day.
+If possible, contact each potential voter three times between the day she registers and Election Day: a few weeks before the election, a few days before the election, and at least once on Election Day.
 On Election Day, you may want to contact voters until they have affirmed that they have voted.
-For example, if someone tells you at noon that she has not yet voted, call back at 4pm to see whether she has been able to vote.
+For example, if someone tells you at noon that she has not yet had a chance to vote, call back at 4 pm to see whether she has been able to get to her local polling location.
 Make sure to coordinate rides for voters so that they can get to the polls; offering a ride is not offering an illegal incentive to vote.
-Use your database of registered voters to make your contacts.
+Use your database of registered voters to make contacts.

-Over the course of your contacts, you should make sure that the voter commits to voting, knows when Election Day is, and knows where her polling place is.
-Ideally these contacts should be in person (a knock at the door), but phone calls, emails, and postcards can also work.
-Not everyone will be home when you knock, so you may want to provide volunteers with a pre-printed note they can leave on people's doors on Election Day.
+You should make sure that the voter commits to voting, knows when Election Day is, and knows where her polling place is.
+Ideally, contacts should be made in person through a knock at the door, but phone calls, emails, and postcards can also work.
+Not everyone will be home when your canvassers visit, so you may want to create a pre-printed note that can be left on people's doors on Election Day.

-The suggested activities on pages 5 - 6 of the Voterization Plan provide ideas for making these contacts.
-Recruit volunteers, whether staff, residents, or community members, to assist in making these contacts.
+Recruit volunteers, whether staff, residents, or community members, to assist in making GOTV contacts.
 If you have had building or floor captains who have been in regular contact with their voters, they should conduct these mobilization activities to the greatest extent possible.

 Again, it is personal contact from someone residents know or trust that will make an impact.
-Research shows nonprofit agencies can have an impact on voter turnout in their communities by incorporating engagement efforts such as active tabling and voter pledge cards, which have shown to increase the turnout of low propensity voter turnout by 29%.
-(NonprofitVOTE.
-Engaging New Voters: The Impact of Nonprofit Voter Outreach on Client and Community Turnout.
-2015.
-Retrieved from http://www.nonprofitvote.org/documents/2015/12/engaging-new-voters.pdf
+Research shows that nonprofit agencies can have an impact on voter turnout in their communities by incorporating engagement efforts such as active tabling and voter pledge cards, which have shown to increase the turnout of low propensity voters by 29%.
+See Engaging New Voters: The Impact of Nonprofit Voter Outreach on Client and Community Turnout for further reading.